Dutch architecture you can still see in South Africa today

 Fishermen’s cottage in South Africa.
 Image: Pixabay

-Today, Struisbaai remains a fishing town mostly untouched by over-development.
+Today, Struisbaai remains a fishing town mostly untouched by the perils of urbanisation.

 READ MORE | Afrikaans and Dutch: the differences and similarities